Numerical implementation of the partial secular approximation and unified master equation in structured open quantum systems: Introduction

 Although the \mar{application of} the full secular approximation \mar{guarantees} a completely positive and trace preserving dynamical map, the requirement \mar{in Eq.~\eqref{eq:fullSec}} is a strong assumption. \mar{In structured open quantum} systems it \mar{typically} does not hold, as these can have arbitrarily small separation between the Bohr frequencies, leading to large $\tau_{\omega,\omega'}$.
 Then, the incorrect application of the full secular approximation \mar{neglects} dissipative terms in the master equation \mar{that} would give rise to important \mar{physical} effects \cite{Wichterich2007,Jeske2015,Gonzalez2017}.

 To cure \mar{this issue}, the \textit{partial} secular approximation, \mar{that is, removing only the fast-rotating terms,} can be \mar{performed} instead.
-This \mar{was originally proposed by Redfield himself \cite{Redfield1965}, and it has been recently studied in a number of works \cite{Tscherbul2015,Jeske2015,Farina2019,Cattaneo2019}.}
+This \mar{was originally proposed by Redfield himself \cite{Redfield1965}, and it has been recently studied in a number of works \cite{Tscherbul2015,Jeske2015,Farina2019,Cattaneo2019,Dodin2024,Tscherbul2025}.}

 \mar{A well-known drawback of the partial secular approximation is the fact that the resulting master equation is not guaranteed to be completely positive.
-While for most weak-coupling scenarios this may not be an issue at the practical level and for the sake of numerical simulations \cite{Farina2019,McCauley2020,Hartmann2020}, one may prefer to work with a mathematically well-defined master equation.
-Then, different proposals for a master equation that is both in GKLS form and consistent with the predictions of the partial secular equation have been recently introduced, see for instance Refs.~\cite{Davidovic2020,Mozgunov2020a,Nathan2020,Trushechkin2021,Becker2021,DAbbruzzo2023,Scandi2025}.} \mar{In this work, we take into account the proposal that is, perhaps, the most similar in spirit to the partial secular approximation, namely the \textit{unified master equation} introduced in Ref.~\cite{Trushechkin2021} (see also the related Refs.~\cite{Ptaszynski2019a,McCauley2020,Potts2021}).
+While for most weak-coupling scenarios this may not be an issue for the sake of numerical simulations \cite{McCauley2020,Hartmann2020}, and partial secular equations are guaranteed to be completely positive for some specific models \cite{Farina2019,Tscherbul2025}, one may prefer to work with a master equation that is always mathematically well-defined.
+Then, different proposals for a master equation that is both in GKLS form and consistent with the predictions of the partial secular equation have been recently introduced, see for instance Refs.~\cite{Davidovic2020,Mozgunov2020a,Nathan2020,Trushechkin2021,Becker2021,DAbbruzzo2023,Scandi2025}.} \mar{In this work, we take into account the proposal that is, perhaps, the most similar in spirit to the partial secular approximation, namely the \textit{unified master equation} introduced in Ref.~\cite{Trushechkin2021} (see also the related Refs.~\cite{Ptaszynski2019a,McCauley2020,Potts2021,Benhayounekhadraoui2025}).
 The unified master equation is based on creating different clusters of Bohr frequencies with similar magnitude, which are then treated as a single independent Bohr frequency in the master equation, so as to guarantee the GKLS form.}